 This concept of drifting as related to weariness is like a boat that becomes untied and drifts away from safety.
 We see it in our lives as weariness leads to unbelief, or wrong beliefs and we break free from the promises of God and start to drift away from your path.

 Weariness begins in the mind, the awareness that “I am tired” does not necessarily refer to physical tiredness.
-In the head, there is a constant battlefield, the mind has to battle the weariness, it never stops.
-Life, people, circumstances, events all of them impact what is going on in my head.
-My mind is always working against this weariness of the soul, continually taking truth and replacing the lies of defeat, discouragement, despair, doubt, depression etc that have settled into my thinking processes.
+In the head: there is a constant battlefield, the mind has to constantly battle the onslaught of thoughts, life, people, circumstances, events – all of them impact what is going on in the head.
+It never stops.
+Add to that, all the news feeds and notifications we have coming through to us nowadays!
+Ever just felt tired of your thinking?
+My mind is always working against this weariness of the soul, continually taking truth as revealed to me in scripture and replacing the lies of defeat, discouragement, despair, doubt, depression etc. that have settled into my thinking processes.

 But when the weariness drops to the heart, then I am in real trouble.

-Then that weariness describes the state of my heart and when the heart is weary, you surrender your passion, your zeal, your willingness to stand up and fight.
+Then, that weariness describes the state of my heart.
+When my heart is weary, this leads me to surrender my passion, my zeal, my willingness to stand up and fight.
 This is how I would describe this heart weariness, we: